 Each slide contained a different piece of information (like you would expect in any presentation).
 Generally, there was a nicely designed, relevant icon at the top of each page, followed by a small snippet of text.

 Having been told I would be taking part in 3 activities throughout the presentation, I was pretty confused about what this meant.
-I clicked onto the activity with much intrigue.
+I clicked on the activity with much intrigue.

 Upon entering Primer’s first activity, I was again greeted by a beautifully designed page, with the pastille-like colour scheme tying in with the desktop website.